Glitzyken/Budgety-app/README.md

-# Budgety-app
+# Class-app
-This app was created by me while taking a course on Udemy.
-I was permitted to use it as my portfolio.
+These web apps were created by me while taking a course on Udemy.
+I was permitted to use them as my portfolio.